-A picture of perfect co-parenting!
+A picture of strong co-parenting!

 A recent article from Today highlights just how beneficial co-parenting can be when everyone gets involved.
 The article, titled “Separated Couple, New Spouses Win Co-Parenting at Daughter’s Soccer Game,” features two divorced parents, their respective new spouses and their four-year-old daughter, Maelyn.
 The feature photo shows all five family members wearing soccer jerseys with Maelyn’s number, and the adults’ shirts labeled “Step Mom,” “Daddy,” “Mommy,” and “Step Dad.”